Planting and managing a new woodland

 Course tutor

-Andy Reynolds will lead this course, with assistance from Fran Pickering.
-Andy is an author, instructor, forester and promoter of self-reliance.
+Andy Reynolds will lead this course.
+He is a woodland owner and a consultant with a degree in woodland management and promoter of self-reliance.
 He has spent the last 20 years rebuilding a home and changing the surrounding fields from dead agricultural land into an oasis of natural life.
 Read his blog here.

 Meeting point